leylabernie/v0-ceremony-verse-website-build/README.md

 This repository will stay in sync with your deployed chats on [v0.app](https://v0.app).
 Any changes you make to your deployed app will be automatically pushed to this repository from [v0.app](https://v0.app).

+For the rebuild effort requested in the new project brief, review the [CeremonyVerse Modernization Roadmap](./docs/modernization-roadmap.md) for the proposed architecture, phased execution plan, and success metrics that will guide future development.

 ## Deployment

 Your project is live at: